Emerson Hancock: Major leagues (2023–present)

 On August 9, 2023, the Mariners selected Hancock's contract and promoted him to the major leagues.
 He made his MLB debut that night starting against the San Diego Padres.
 He pitched 5 innings, giving up 2 hits, 1 earned run, and 3 walks with 3 strikeouts.
 On August 20, Hancock was removed from a start against the Houston Astros with a right shoulder strain.
 He was placed on the injured list on August 21, and one day later, he was transferred to the 60-day injured list, again ending his season early.
-In 3 starts for Seattle in 2023, he had a 4.50 ERA with 6 strikeouts in 12 innings of work.
+In three starts for Seattle in 2023, he had a 4.50 ERA with 6 strikeouts in 12 innings pitched.

-Emerson was the Mariners sixth starter in 2024, splitting time between the Mariners, the Triple-A Tacoma Rainiers, and the injured list.
+Hancock was the Mariners sixth starter in 2024, splitting time between the Mariners, the Triple-A Tacoma Rainiers, and the injured list.
 He was in the starting rotation on Opening Day and made seven starts with a 5.24 ERA before being optioned to Tacoma on May 8, just before Bryan Woo made his season debut.
-Hancock returned to Seattle on June 13 for a spot start, allowing 2 runs in 7 innings before being abruptly sent back to the minors.
+Hancock returned to Seattle on June 13 for a spot start, allowing two runs in 7 innings before being abruptly sent back to the minors.
 He returned to Seattle for another spot start on July 6, taking the loss after 4 innings of work, and was again ticketed back to Tacoma.
 He returned to the Mariners on September 13, filling in for the injured Luis Castillo.
 In three starts to close out the year, Hancock had a 4.70 ERA in 15 1/3 innings.
 He finished the season with a 4–4 record with a 4.75 ERA and 39 strikeouts in 60 2/3 innings.

+Hancock split 2025 between Seattle and Tacoma.
+He failed to finish the first inning in his first start.
+He was demoted in early July after going 3–5 with a 5.47 ERA in 15 starts.
+He returned to the majors at the end of August as a reliever.
+He went 1–0 with a 1.42 ERA in 7 relief appearances.
+In his first MLB postseason, he allowed two runs and five walks in four innings pitched in the American League Championship Series.

+Hancock returned to the rotation to begin 2026, and was more effective to begin the season.
+He had lowered his arm slot down to sidearm, changed how he threw his sinker, and began throwing more sweepers and four-seam fastballs.
+Hancock had a then-best 9 strikeouts and no hits in 6 innings in a win over the Cleveland Guardians, then a 14-strikeout, no-walk outing on May 2, squandered by Seattle in a loss to the Kansas City Royals.
+He had the most strikeouts in an MLB game since teammate George Kirby struck out 14 in September 2025.
+Unlike his role as a spot starter in prior years, Hancock remained in the rotation once Bryce Miller returned from the injured list, and Seattle used six starters.

 Personal life

-Hancock and his wife Haylie were married on November 18, 2023.
-He is the son of Don and Mona Hancock.
+Hancock and his wife were married on November 18, 2023.